ajbudhi/Airline_Startup_Project/README.md

 ## Business Problem

  Our company is planning on expanding into the airplane industry.
 Our stakeholder, the head of the newly created aviation division, is eager to start spearheading this department.
-But, where do we start?
-We come in to assess the risk each airplane manufacturers and the type of airplane they make that will present the least risk for our first airplane.
+But where do we start?
+We come in to assess the risk of each airplane manufacturer and the type of airplane they make that will present the least risk for our first airplane.
 We did outside research to see which airplane manufacturers are the top 4 that we can pick.
-We then analyse these manufacturers and find which of them present with the least accidents and incidents along with number of fatal injuries in the past 20 years.
-Why are these metrics important for us to consider?
-As a new company, we want to establish a firm trust with our customers that we will provide the best way for your travel to your destination.
+We then analyze these manufacturers and find which presents the least number of accidents and incidents, along with the number of fatal injuries in the past 20 years.
+Why are these metrics vital for us to consider?
+As a new company, we want to establish a firm trust with our customers that we will provide the best way for you to travel to your destination.

 ## Data Understanding